azhuge233/IndiegalaFreebieNotifier/README.md

 }
 ```

-Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for config variable descriptions, `NotifyKeepGamesOnly` is not available for this project.
+Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more config variable descriptions, `NotifyKeepGamesOnly` is not available for this project.

 To schedule the program, use cron.d in Linux(macOS) or Task Scheduler in Windows.